bhagyashri07/i-notebook/README.md

 # i-notebook
-Notepad backend is based on mern stack project ,it is full stack CURD opration with a database (Using MongoDb)
+i-notebook backend is based on mern stack project ,it is full stack CURD opration with a database (Using MongoDb)

 To Install the all modules run the command npm install